Tonedeff: Chico & The Man

 One of the more long-awaited and anticipated Tonedeff projects is a joint-collaboration with the hip hop producer Kno (of CunninLynguists) titled Chico & The Man.
 On this project, Kno is expected to handle the entirety of the production duties with Tonedeff to focus on the rapping portions.

 The first song from the new project released to the public was "No Hope (f/ Deacon)", which was released on the QN5 Music mixtape Asterisk:Three in 2004.
 The solemn track is a dedication to a friend of both artists who was murdered in a store robbery in 2004 in Lexington, Kentucky.
 The duo released their second official song, "My Lady", on the Asterisk:Four mixtape in March 2007.

 Kno has said that the album has been pushed back to spring 2010 because of his participation in the CunninLynguists United States tour in late 2009 and because of paperwork for Tonedeff.
 At the QN5 Megashow 2011, Tonedeff announced that the album would come out on December 13, 2011; he also previewed the first video for the project.

 On November 5, 2011, Kno announced on the QN5 forum that Chico & the Man would be pushed back to an indefinite date.

 On December 7, 2019, Kno released a snippet from the Built To Fade album called Life In Nostalgia on his Instagram, hinting at nothing but building hype for his upcoming Built To Fade album.

 Peter Anthony Red

 In 2012, Tonedeff announced his plans for his upcoming projects under the new singer-songwriter moniker Peter Anthony Red.
 The first song released by Peter Anthony Red was an acoustic version of "Water", a track which will be released on the full length album.

 Peter Anthony Red's first official effort, a 5-track EP The Projectionist, was released for free on Bandcamp on June 26, 2012.
 The release was on a new Tony Rojas label, and sister label of QN5, Quintic.
-This EP was released as a preview for Peter Anthony Red's first full album, entitled Hyperrealism.
+This EP was released as a preview for Peter Anthony Red's first full album, entitled Hyperrealism, which is scheduled to be released on June 23, 2025.

 In early 2013, Peter Anthony Red made his next appearances, except this time as a director and executive producer for two cover songs by Danish artist Fjer, and her new debut EP, A New Start.